Elevation: 2102 ft.

-Rockfish Gap Hawk Watch is held on the grounds of the Inn at Afton, located on the southern side of Rockfish Gap, just above where I-64 (exit 99) intersects with Rt 250, Skyline Drive and the Blue Ridge Parkway.
+Rockfish Gap Hawk Watch is held on the grounds of the Inn at Afton, located on the southern side of Rockfish Gap just above the intersection of I-64 (exit 99) with Rt 250, Skyline Drive, and the Blue Ridge Parkway.
 The watch is usually conducted from the west end of the Inn.

 From the Previous Site on the Thomas Jefferson Loop of the VBWT: